laardi/ReSys/README.md

 	 -run "python -m resys.resources" in console

-How to start the client:
+How to start the text-based client:

-	 -just run client.py
+	 -run "python client.py"

 Running tests:
+	Tests are run from the operating folder.

-	 - To run all the tests, type "python -m test.run_all"
+	 - To run all the tests, type "python run_all_tests.py"
 	 - To run a single test, type "python -m test.<NAME-OF-THE-TEST-FILE>"

 Testfiles:

-	 API:
+	 * API:
 	   - resys_api_tests_items
 	   - resys_api_tests_users
 	   - resys_api_tests_reservations